- Parents Home

 How Are Urinary Abnormalities Diagnosed?

-Some problems can be found even before birth.
-Hydronephrosis that develops before birth can be detected in a fetus by ultrasound as early as 16 weeks.
-In rare cases, doctors may consider neonatal surgery (performing surgery on an unborn baby) if hydronephrosis affects both kidneys and poses a risk to the fetus.
-Most of the time, though, doctors wait until after birth to treat the condition, because almost half of all cases diagnosed prenatally disappear by the time a baby is born.
+Some problems can be found before birth.
+Hydronephrosis that develops before birth can be seen in an ultrasound as early as 16 weeks.
+In rare cases, doctors may consider neonatal surgery (surgery on an unborn baby) if hydronephrosis affects both kidneys and is a risk to the fetus.
+Most of the time, though, doctors wait until after birth to treat the condition, because almost half of all cases seen prenatally disappear by the time a baby is born.

-Once a baby suspected to have hydronephrosis or another urinary system abnormality is born, the baby's blood pressure will be monitored carefully, because some kidney problems can cause high blood pressure.
-An ultrasound may be used again to get a closer look at the bladder and kidneys.
-If the condition appears to be affecting both kidneys, doctors usually will order blood tests to measure kidney function.
+Doctors will closely watch the blood pressure of a newborn thought to have hydronephrosis or another urinary system abnormality, because some kidney problems can cause high blood pressure.
+Another ultrasound may be done to get a closer look at the bladder and kidneys.
+If the condition appears to be affecting both kidneys, doctors usually will order blood tests to check kidney function.

 If an abnormality of the urinary tract is suspected, doctors might order tests to make an accurate diagnosis, including:

-Using high-frequency sound waves to "echo," or bounce, off the body and create a picture of it, an ultrasound can detect some abnormalities in the kidneys, ureters, and bladder.
+Using high-frequency sound waves to "echo," or bounce, off the body and create a picture of it, an ultrasound can find some problems in the kidneys, ureters, and bladder.
 It can also measure the size and shape of the kidneys.

 When an ultrasound points to VUR or hydronephrosis, a renal scan or voiding cystourethrogram (VCUG) might give doctors a better idea of what's going on.